 There may never be timing that is as perfect as this again.

-Sure, similar things have happened with still birds being hit with foul balls, but a spontaneous bird in mid-flight connecting with a pitch in mid-air while surrounded by thousands of people?
-Yeah, that’s not something you are going to see everyday.
+Sure, similar things have happened with still birds being hit with foul balls, but a spontaneous bird in mid-flight connecting with a strikeout in mid-air while surrounded by thousands of people?
+Yeah, that’s not something you are going to see every day.